If you decide to create a bird habitat as part

 am, however, thoughtful about things like suet hangers, making

-sure they can't get their toes stuck in the teeny space near
+sure they can't get their little claws stuck in the teeny space near

 the opening of the basket.
 I've rescued many small birds that